-7” folding pocketknife with polished bone handle.
+7 inch folding pocketknife with polished bone handle.
 Arched design is a signature of the Abruzzo region in Italy.
 Blade made of carbon and stainless steel blend, attached with brass rivets.
 Slip joint design.
-Handmade from start to finish by a single craftsman, whose initials are stamped at the blade’s heel.
-Ships free. (more info)
+Ships free. (

 The knife originates from a tradition of knife makers who originally developed it as a tool for all workmen in the land.
 They would use it in the fields, then at the table to eat with, then to protect themselves and their families, if need be.
 It was an all-purpose cutting tool, a true "workman's companion."